zerovm/zerocloud/doc/Requests.md

 ### GET with version `open`

-This GET will work if url path info is of the form:
-`/version/account/container/object`.

 When you issue a GET request with version `open`:
-`/open/account/container/object` the following events will fire:
+`/open/account/container/object`, the following events will fire:

 - Zerocloud will get `Content-Type` of the object in url